BattmannWann/The-VizDoom-Experience/README.md

 ## Hardware Specifications

-ViZDoom is a particularly verstile software that can run on a variety of hardware.
+ViZDoom is a particularly versatile software that can run on a variety of hardware.
 The following lists the hardware used by my machine but, this does not mean that these are the only hardware that can run the project:

-- ...
+- **CPU**: AMD Ryzen 5 5600X (12 Core)
+- **GPU**: NVIDIA GeForce RTX 3060
+- **Installed RAM**: 16.0 GB
--
+- **OS**: Windows 11 Home